 You may also suffer injuries to the soft tissues of your abdomen, such as muscle tears.

-During your consultation, your Blue Ridge Pain & Spine Associates specialist reviews your medical history and discusses your symptoms.
+During your consultation, your Blue Ridge Pain Management Associates specialist reviews your medical history and discusses your symptoms.
 In some cases, they can pinpoint the cause of your stomach or abdominal pain based on its location and the accompanying symptoms.

 To rule out underlying medical issues or to confirm a diagnosis, you may need to undergo imaging tests to evaluate your digestive tract and the soft tissues that support your abdomen.
 Tests may include: